StyraInc/rego-style-guide/README.md

 }
 ```

-This is nice in that we'll get an even more granual message returned to the caller, but quickly becomes tedious when
+This is nice in that we'll get an even more granular message returned to the caller, but quickly becomes tedious when
 working with a large set of input data.
 To deal with this, a helper rule using _negation_ may be used.

 **Prefer**